10 to 15 inches

 Ori-Peis are vulnerable to a wide variety of health conditions, inherited from both parents.
 Not every Ori-Pei will suffer from these, and many of them still live long, happy lives.
 However, it’s important to be aware of the challenges they’re likely to face.

 Bloat: A rare but potentially fatal condition in which a deep-chested dog’s stomach twists over itself.
-If your vet fears your dog might be susceptible to bloat, try feeding it using a slow feeder, as eating too fast can trigger gastric torsion.
+If your vet fears your dog might be susceptible to bloat, try feeding them using a slow feeder, as eating too fast can trigger gastric torsion.

 Breathing issues: Ori-Peis inherit squashed facial features that make it difficult for them to breathe.
 If hot weather causes them to pant too deeply, Ori-Peis have been known to fall seriously ill or even die.